📍 Serving Hartford & All of Greater Hartford

 CT Medicaid and Home Equity — Critical Planning for Seniors

-• A properly built Medicaid asset-protection trust can shield some assets — but only when set up more than five years ahead of the need
+• An irrevocable Medicaid asset-protection trust can shelter some assets, but only if it's established well more than five years before you'd need care.

 Dealing with 30+ Years of Belongings Before Downsizing

-• Auction houses: For higher-value items (antiques, artwork, jewelry, collections), Greater Hartford has several auction houses that can appraise and sell individual pieces.
+• Auction houses: For the genuinely valuable pieces — antiques, artwork, jewelry, coin or stamp collections — Greater Hartford has auction houses that will appraise and sell items individually.

-• Donation: Catholic Social Services of the Diocese of Hartford, Volunteers of America Greater Hartford, and Habitat for Humanity ReStore (Hartford) accept furniture and household donations.
+• Donation: Catholic Charities of the Archdiocese of Hartford, local Salvation Army and Goodwill sites, and the Habitat for Humanity ReStore all take furniture and household goods, some with pickup.

 Hartford-Area Senior & Downsizing Resources

-Senior services, housing counseling, care coordination — 1220 W. Vliet St, Hartford
+Senior services, housing counseling, and care coordination for the Greater Hartford region

 CT Elder Law Project / Greater Hartford Elder Law Attorneys